 - Since bodywork can be detoxifying, it’s helpful to support your body’s detox pathways by drinking plenty of water, and doing simple things like Epsom salt baths or bentonite clay masks/foot baths.

 - Yoga Tune Up Resources: Beginner Self-Care Kit, Advanced Self-Care Kit, Book: Roll Model, Sample Videos and Teacher Directory.

-- V is a blogger and life coach with the website Paleo Boss Lady.
-To learn more about her healing story, listen to episode 1 of this podcast.
+- To learn more about V’s healing story, listen to episode 1 of this podcast.

 - Outro (1:06:25)

 - Eileen (your podcast host) has written 4 books: A Simple Guide to the Paleo Autoimmune Protocol (paperback, kindle and audio versions), Reintroducing Foods on the AIP (PDF ebook), The Paleo AIP Instant Pot Cookbook (PDF ebook), and 85 Amazing AIP Breakfasts (PDF ebook).

 - If you purchased A Simple Guide to the Paleo Autoimmune Protocol , you are eligible for some free PDFs – The AIP Food Pyramid, the AIP Foods to Avoid, and an AIP Grocery List.
 Send your receipt through my contact form.
 And if you loved the book, please write a review on Amazon.

 - Check out the entire archive of podcast episodes.

 If you like the podcast, please leave a positive review in iTunes or Stitcher.
 It would mean the world to me, and also helps others find the podcast and learn about their potential for healing.
 Here are some quick instructions using your iPhone: